What We Do

 For teams that have specific questions or need advice to overcome hurdles.

-We e.g. give feedback on your Theory of Change, provide templates and resources, or help with survey design.
-Our short-term support can be limited to a few hours or stretch out to multiple support sessions for up to 3 months, depending on the needs of your organization and our available capacity.
+We e.g. support doing a stakeholder analysis, help you improve your Theory of Change, provide templates and resources, or help with survey design.
+This type of support can be limited to a few hours or stretch out over multiple support sessions for up to 3 months, depending on the needs of your organization and our available capacity.

-For organizations that want to learn how to integrate MEL tools into their standard operating procedures.
+For organizations that have the capacity to work on building a robust MEL system, integrated into their standard operating procedures.

-For several months to a year, we walk through (parts of) a MEL cycle together.
-We will practice using tools such as environmental analysis, theory of change, setting up a monitoring system, and chosing and designing the right data-gathering tools.
+For as long as you need to, we walk together through (parts of) a MEL cycle, building and practicing with MEL tools such as environmental analysis, theory of change, setting up a monitoring system, chosing and designing the right data-gathering tools, and evaluation.

 Our Theory of Change